Untitled

 Course Description

 This course develops students’ ability to think quantitatively and use mathematics as a problem-solving tool in their professional and personal lives.
 Mathematical applications are selected from a range of business, human services, health, and political topics.
-Concepts include: set theory, visual representation of data, operations in the real number system, geometry, linear and nonlinear equations, linear systems, personal finance, probability, and statistics.
-Students must take a math assessment for placement purposes prior to registration.
+Concepts include set theory, visual representation of data, operations in the real number system, geometry, linear and nonlinear equations, linear systems, personal finance, probability, and statistics.
+Students demonstrate proficiency with key quantitative reasoning skills.
 Prerequisite: Math & Algebra for College or equivalent skills.

 Essential Objectives